bondstreet/for-ny/posts/2016-06-28-karen-wong.md

   Karen Wong of The New Museum shares three of her favorite local businesses in NYC.
 tweetText: >-
-  .@newmuseum deputy director shares three of her favorite local businesses in NYC
+  .@newmuseum deputy director shares three of her favorite businesses in NYC with @onbondstreet
 ---
 ![Chikarashi](https://s3.amazonaws.com/bst-fornyc/Karen%20Wong%20Chikarashi.jpg)
 ## Chikarashi